ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 ## Query Inspection

 Another area where we have made significant improvements is in query inspection.
-With Hot Chocolate 14, its now super simple to check what fields are being requested within the resolver without the need for complex syntax tree traversals.
-You now can formulate a pattern with the GraphQL selection syntax and let the executer inject you with a simple boolean that tells you if your pattern matched the user query.
+With Hot Chocolate 14, it’s now incredibly simple to check which fields are being requested within the resolver without the need for complex syntax tree traversals.
+You can now formulate a pattern with the GraphQL selection syntax and let the executor inject a simple boolean that tells you if your pattern matched the user query.

 ```csharp
 public sealed class BrandService(CatalogContext context)